torpago/mqt-client/docs/DisputeCreateReq.md

 ### NewDisputeCreateReq

-`func NewDisputeCreateReq(amount float32, category DisputeCategory, ledgerEntryToken string, ) *DisputeCreateReq`
+`func NewDisputeCreateReq(amount decimal.Decimal, category DisputeCategory, ledgerEntryToken string, ) *DisputeCreateReq`

 NewDisputeCreateReq instantiates a new DisputeCreateReq object This constructor will assign default values to properties that have it defined,